Spencer-Sch/Understanding-TypeScript-2022-Edition/README.md

 ✅ Lesson 3: Join Our Learning Community - Complete <br>
 ✅ Lesson 4: Installing & Using TypeScript - Complete <br>
 ✅ Lesson 5: TypeScript Advantages - Overview - Complete <br>
+✅ Lesson 6: Course Outline - Complete <br>
+✅ Lesson 7: How To Get The Most Out Of The Course - Complete <br>
+✅ Lesson 8: The course Project Setup - Complete <br>

 [Back To The Top](#understanding-typescript---2022-edition)